Copyright information:Christophe Raynaud de Lage

 On stage are three women – Tenei Ahmad, Zena Moussa, and Rania Jamal – real-life heroines who tell their own stories.
 They balance performance with testimony, giving voice not only to their own experiences but to those of thousands of others.

-The music is carried by singer Lynn Adib and musician Abed Kobeissy.
+The music is sung by singer Lynn Adib and musician Abed Kobeissy.
 Lynn Adib's music bridges traditional Arabic melodic maqâm and the sacred songs of ancient Syria with the improvisational spirit of jazz.
-Together with music by Abed Kobeissy, whose sound blends the raw energy of urban Beirut with the melancholic tones of the Levantine buzuq – a long-necked string instrument from the Levant with clear tones – a harmony of traditional and electronic music takes shape.
+Her music sounds together with music by Abed Kobeissy, whose sound blends the raw energy of urban Beirut with the melancholic tones of the Levantine buzuq (a long-necked string instrument from the Levant with clear tones).

 dates